Evangelism Explosion

-Evangelism Explosion (EE) is a Christian evangelistic ministry and training program.
+Evangelism Explosion (EE) is a Christian evangelistic discipleship ministry and training program.

 History

 Evangelism Explosion was started in 1962 by D. James Kennedy, senior pastor of Coral Ridge Presbyterian Church.
 Evangelism Explosion became an incorporated organization in 1972.

+In 1996, Tyndale House, published the 4th edition of Evangelism Explosion authored by D. James Kennedy on witnessing as a way of life, which was first published in January, 1970.

 In 1997, Evangelism Explosion published the results of a study which shows that the method was viewed as "confrontational evangelism".
 As a result of this, Evangelism Explosion announced that it was "changing its approach to emphasize relationship-building and discipling new believers."

-Evangelism Explosion has been published in a number of different forms, including Kids' EE, Seniors' EE, Deaf EE, and XEE.
+Evangelism Explosion has been published in a number of different forms, including Kids' EE, Hope For Kids in partnership with OneHope, Seniors' EE, Deaf EE, Classic EE, Faith Talks, EE ChangeMakers, Equip America, Prison EE, Weavers, Glasses For Missions, EE for Generation, and XEE.
 The latter is designed especially for members of Generations X and Y.

 Content

 Evangelism Explosion is best known for its two "diagnostic questions" that users can ask non-Christians as a means of determining a "person's spiritual health", and of stimulating an evangelistic conversation: